hapax/hapax.github.io/assets/donut.md

 There are two possibilities consistent with these expeditions.
-First, the top and bottom are glued, and the left and right glued separately., we
+First, the top and bottom are glued, and the left and right glued separately.
-As illustrated below, doing this gluing yields a *donut*.
+As illustrated below left, doing this gluing yields a *donut*.
-If, on the other hand, we explain the periodicity by gluing all four sides together, we get a surface with the topology of a sphere.
+If, on the other hand, we explain the periodicity by gluing all four sides together, we get a surface with the topology of a sphere, shown below right.
 Thus, we are led naturally to consider the sphere and the donut as two options for the shape of the earth.